 What causes a bunion?

-Shoes that are too tight or too small are the most common cause of bunions.
+Shoes that are too tight, too small, or have high heels are the most common cause of bunions.
 Arthritis can also cause bunions.
-Repeated stress on the toes or upper foot from sports or other activities can also cause bunions.
+Repeated stress on the toes or the front of the foot from sports or other activities can also cause bunions.

 What are the signs and symptoms of a bunion?

-- Your big toe is turned inward and may overlap other toes.
+- Big toe is turned inward and may overlap other toes

-- You may have a callus (thickened skin) at the base of the big toe.
-The callus may have fluid under it.
+- A callus (thickened skin) at the base of the big toe that may have fluid under it

 How is a bunion diagnosed?

-Your caregiver can identify your bunion by looking at your foot.
-He may ask you to move your toe to see how well you can move it.
+Your healthcare provider examine your foot.
+He or she may ask you to move your toe to see how well you can move it.
 You may need an x-ray to measure the bunion and see how your other toes are affected.

 How is a bunion treated?